Access the Mentor List in Excel to sort mentors by industry or company

 Co-Founder and Former CEO

 Jim Sinegal started as a bag boy at FedMart and worked his way up to Executive Vice President in charge of merchandising and operations.
 He also held executive roles at Builders Emporium and the Price Company, where he was a protégé of Sol Price, a pioneer in the warehouse store concept.
 For four years Sinegal was a principal in Sinegal/Chamberlain and Associates, a brokerage company and sales representative for food and nonfood products.
-In 1983 he co-founded Costco with Jeff Brotman and served as president and CEO until his retirement in December, 2011.
-He is still consulting during the CEO transition and has remained on the Costco board of directors.
+In 1983 he co-founded Costco with Jeff Brotman and served as president and CEO until his retirement in December 2012.
+He is currently serving as a company advisor and has been a Director of Costco Wholesale Corp. since its inception.

 Sinegal has been a long time supporter of Seattle University, including serving on the Board of Trustees from 1991 to 2011, and received an honorary degree from the university in 2003 and the St. Ignatius medal, the university’s highest honor, in 2011.
 In 2000, he and Brotman created the Costco Scholarship Fund to help qualified students attend Seattle University and the University of Washington, and to date over 1000 underrepresented minority students have benefited from the fund.

-Sinegal recently accepted the position of Senior Executive in Residence at Seattle University’s Albers School of Business and Economics.
+Sinegal is the Senior Executive in Residence at Seattle University’s Albers School of Business and Economics.